dtrckd/pymake/Readme.md

 * Complex and traceable design of experiments, as a **command-line** interface.
 * Models and workflows for Machine Learning, as a **framework**.

-This code is in a living development stage and yet unstable and this introduction needs to be completed.
+This code is in a living development stage and yet unstable.

 ### Features wishes
 Those are ongoing development...